WPGlobus/WPGlobus/readme.txt

 For more details, please check out the descriptions of each paid add-on on our website:

 * [WooCommerce WPGlobus](https://wpglobus.com/product/woocommerce-wpglobus/): adds multilingual capabilities to WooCommerce-based online stores.
+* [WPGlobus Multi-Currency](https://wpglobus.com/product/wpglobus-multi-currency/): multiple currencies and automatic currency conversion in WooCommerce.
 * [WPGlobus Plus](https://wpglobus.com/product/wpglobus-plus/): adds URL fine-tuning, publishing status per translation, multilingual Yoast SEO analysis and more.
 Note: Yoast SEO Premium is not officially supported by WPGlobus.
 * [WPGlobus Language Widgets](https://wpglobus.com/product/wpglobus-language-widget/): Multilingual widget logic: show and hide widget depending on the current language.
 * [WPGlobus Header Images](https://wpglobus.com/product/wpglobus-header-images/): Display different header images per language.
 Show images depending on the settings in the Customizer.
 * [WPGlobus Menu Visibility](https://wpglobus.com/product/wpglobus-menu-visibility/): Show or hide menu items depending on the current language.
 * [WPGlobus Mobile Menu](https://wpglobus.com/product/wpglobus-mobile-menu/): makes the WPGlobus language switcher menu compatible with mobile devices and narrow screens.
 * [WPGlobus for Slider Revolution](https://wpglobus.com/product/wpglobus-for-slider-revolution/): Adds multilingual capabilities to the Slider Revolution plugin.
+* [WPGlobus for the "Bridge" theme](https://wpglobus.com/product/wpglobus-for-bridge-theme/): create different sliders for each language when using theme "Bridge".
 * [Multilingual WooCommerce Nets Netaxept](https://wpglobus.com/product/multilingual-woocommerce-nets-netaxept/): with this add-on, you will be able to translate the Nets payment methods' titles and descriptions to multiple languages.

 = Compatibility with WordPress Themes =